 Another thing I see often is a small dog standing on his owner’s shoulder while the dog looks out the window.
 Yes, dogs love this, but it’s also very dangerous!
 If the owner had to make a quick stop, the dog would go flying through the air.
 Serious injury for the dog, and most probably for the owner as well.

 Many areas, including ours, have road construction underway, and flying debris could easily injure a dog enjoying the breeze.

 Riding in the back of pick-up trucks can be very dangerous for dogs.
 Again, they love it because they can feel the breeze and look around as they’re riding.
 In the event of a quick stop or rear end collision, a dog could go flying out of the truck.
 Definitely not good!

 Pet travel safety gear has become a law in many areas, with the “click it or ticket” practice in effect.

 There are many seat belt type options available, one I like is the Seatbelt Loop Tether Car Restraint.

 This restraint gives dogs a chance to roam a very little bit, but will keep them from being hurdled through the air in the event of a collision.

 There are a wide variety of harnesses and car seats available in sizes to fit the smallest to the tallest dog.
-For smaller dogs that have trouble seeing out of the window, bolster seats work well.
+For smaller dogs that have trouble seeing out of the window, booster seats work well.

-There are numerous pet safety options available.
+There are numerous pet travel safety options available.
 Shop around and find the one the works best for you and your dog.
 It’s fun to travel with your pet, but make sure you and your dog buckle up for safety!